cvdlab-projects/webvisual/slides/2013-04-18/individuals/riccardi.md

 # Web-Visual Subgroup division
 ## Implementation of a textual U-I in a console
 - Luigi Cristiano
-- Matteo Riccardi
+- - Matteo Riccardi

 - - -

 # Individual task:
 ## Matteo Riccardi
 ### Implementation of a textual U-I JAVASCRIPT console:
-- Parser  Javascript(along with Luigi Cristiano)
+- Parser  Javascript
 - CSS
 - Functions and Documentation for WebLar
 - Help function